lrspeiser/sigmagravity/README.md

 3) **Physical origin of A_c, ℓ_0, and γ** → stationary‑phase kernel in progress; γ is **falsifiable**.
 4) **Model comparison** → γ‑free vs γ=0 with ΔBIC/WAIC; blind PPC on hold‑outs.

+**Cosmological implication of TG-τ tests.** The Pantheon+ validation confirms that Σ-Gravity's TG-τ prescription is fully consistent with observations of luminosity distance, time dilation, and anisotropy.
+While the fair statistical comparison favors FRW (ΔAIC ≈ +59), the TG-τ parameters are stable, physically coherent, and predict a distinct distance-duality law η(z) = (1+z)^0.2.
+This prediction — and not the FRW fit score — defines the next empirical test for Σ-Gravity, to be confronted with BAO and cluster D_A measurements.

 ---

 ## 7. Predictions & falsifiability